 Hulk-sized Prices and Returns

 A book I am currently on the hunt for is The Incredible Hulk #2.
 It’s certainly a tough one to acquire when shopping on a budget.
-In fact you have to redefine the phrase “on a budget” when considering these first few issues.
-I looked at the returns for this book over the past 10 years, however, and think that this might be a worthy piece to purchase despite the high price tag.
+I looked at the returns for this book over the past 10 years, though.
+Now I think that this might be a worthy piece to purchase despite the high price tag.

 The GoCollect analyzer on this book is as green as the Hulk himself.
 Every grade in this book from 1.5 to 9.4 has appreciated by at least 16% in the last 10 years.
 Ten grades in that range have increased by more than 50%.
-I use this issue just as an example, but you will see similar figures across all six issues of the original run.
+I use this issue just as an example.
+You will see similar figures across all six issues of the original run.

 Hold Your Hulks

 The bottom line on these books is that while the story, plot, and execution in these books may be haphazard and confusing, scarcity rules the day here for collectors.
-Every one of these first six books is a strong hold right now.
-Don’t be afraid to pick one up if you find a decent price while hunting.
-You’ll be happy you did down the road.
+Each one of these books is a stronghold right now.
+Don’t be afraid to pick one up if you find a good price while hunting.

 Do you have these books?
 Let me know the future plans for your copies in the comments!